 Employee, Faculty and Student Responsibilities

-- For ensuring that s/he does not engage in conduct that violates this policy.
+- For ensuring that the individual does not engage in conduct that violates this policy;

-- For bringing any known violations of this policy to the immediate attention of the Title IX Coordinator or the Director of Public Safety, who will in turn immediately notify the Title IX Coordinator.
+- For bringing any known violations of this policy to the immediate attention of the Title IX Coordinator or the Director of Public Safety, who will in turn immediately notify the Title IX Coordinator; and

 - For cooperating in any investigation of alleged sexual harassment domestic violence, dating violence, sexual violence, stalking, or unlawful discrimination based on sex, or retaliation, if requested to do so by the person conducting the investigation.

 Individuals further designated as “responsible employees” at the College are required, when first contacted by a complainant, to inform the complainant of the responsible employee’s duty to report any complaint of sexual misconduct directly to the Title IX Coordinator; to inform the complainant of the options for filing complaints with the College, Law Enforcement, or both; and to assist the complainant in obtaining counseling and medical services where appropriate, particularly if the preservation of evidence could be a concern.
 Responsible employees include the President, all Vice-Presidents, Deans, Directors, Program Directors, Coaches, Counselors and Advisors, Student Club Advisors, in addition to any employee from Human Resources, Campus Safety, and Student Affairs.